khaoula1972/AirBnB_clone_v3/README.md

 ## Acknowledgments:

 We would like to express our gratitude to the Airbnb team for their innovative concept and inspiration for this project.
-Thank you for the opportunity to learn and build an Airbnb Clone.
+Thank you for the opportunity to learn and build an Airbnb Clone